abiolafasanya/percentage/README.md

 # percentage Checker

-## This is a zuri challenge project
+## This is a zuri Inspired project

 ### To make a percentage checker